 Fuel system changes

 You may consider an exhaust to be a minor upgrade, but if it gives significantly more flow and performance, the car will need more fuel to stop the engine running dangerously lean.
-Some engines automatically compensate to some extent when making changes like this, but conversely, many cars – turbocharged ones in particular – can run dangerously lean from a simple full exhaust system swap, and therefore need a matching ECU remap to suit.
+Some engines automatically compensate to some extent when making changes like this.
+But many cars, especially turbocharged ones, can run dangerously lean from a simple full exhaust system swap.
+This therefore would need a matching ECU remap to suit.

-Cooler air may decrease the chances of detonation, but it’s also much denser and therefore feeds the engine with more oxygen, so the engine would require more fuel not to run lean.
-Just like the exhaust, some cars will compensate for this and cause no problems, but some cars need a remap to compensate for the intercooler, and it’s well worth making sure.
+Cooler air may decrease the chances of detonation, but it’s also much denser and therefore feeds the engine with more oxygen.
+As a result, the engine would require more fuel not to run lean.
+Just like the exhaust, some cars will compensate for this and cause no problems, but some cars need a remap to compensate for the intercooler.

-Many people don’t realise this, but even if your boost pressure is exactly the same, if you fit a larger turbo you will be feeding your engine with a lot more air, meaning it can just as easily run lean and die as it would with a boost increase.
+Even if your boost pressure is exactly the same, if you fit a larger turbo, you will be feeding your engine with a lot more air.
+Therefore, it can just as easily run lean and die as it would with a boost increase.
 The reason for this is a larger turbo not only gives cooler, denser air, but also lets a lot more air out the exhaust, which in turn lets more air in the cylinders.
 Without the extra fuel to compensate, yes, you guessed it, it will run lean, detonate, and the engine will fail.

 Boost pressure increase